johnlwhiteman/johnlwhiteman.github.io/docs/certs/oswp/tools/if-ip-iw.md

 # IF/IP/IW Commands

 This page contains a collection of networking commands.
-Note that iwconfig is deprecated but still usable at your own risk.
+Try to avoid using `iwconfig` since it is considered deprecated.

 ## IF/IP/IW Commands